 Girls Inc. of Durham

-We applaud this North Carolina affiliate for their partnership with public libraries in the town of Ajax.
+We applaud this Ontario affiliate for their partnership with public libraries in the town of Ajax.
 Girls aged 13 to 18 interested in exploring topics surrounding relationships, sexual health education, and consent were able to access Girls Inc Healthy Sexuality programming because of this work.

 Most youth and parents say girls need more comprehensive information relevant to their lives.
 Girls Inc. of Durham, thank you for answering the call.

 Girls Inc. of Omaha

 Several years ago, Girls Inc. of Omaha began advocating with girls for improvements to the sex ed curriculum in their schools.
 The work was a huge success and accelerated the development of the Girls Inc. Healthy Sexuality programming, benefiting girls across our entire network.

 Thank you for supporting girls in understanding sexuality with a positive, empowered approach built on accurate information, cultural sensitivity, inclusiveness, and respect.